 1 cup brown rice flour

-1/2 cup certified gluten free oat flour (you can pulverize oats in a food processor to make oat flour)
+pulverize oats in a food processor to make oat flour)

 3/4 cup millet flour